unravyl/finite-automata-visualizer/README.md

 ## How To Access?

-Go to [our website](https://favisualizer.vercel.app/) and visualize your regula expression into a diagram!
+Go to [our website](https://favisualizer.vercel.app/) and visualize your regular expression into a diagram!

 ## Features